-- pre azygos: in this conditions mainly the right superior intercostal veins serves as the collateral pathway to drain into the azygos vein.
+- preazygos: in these conditions mainly the right superior intercostal veins serve as the collateral pathway to drain into the azygos vein

 The most efficient collateral system is right superior intercostal and azygos circulation.
-For this reason, most of the patients with pre azygos obstruction of SVC remain asymptomatic for a long period of time.
+For this reason, most of the patients with preazygos obstruction of superior vena cava remain asymptomatic for a long period of time.

 Is the imaging modality of choice.
-Enhanced CT shows the location and severity of the SVC obstruction, superimposed thrombosis, a mediastinal mass or lymphadenopathy, collateral vessels and associated lung masses.
+Enhanced CT shows the location and severity of the superior vena cava obstruction, superimposed thrombosis, a mediastinal mass or lymphadenopathy, collateral vessels, and associated lung masses.

 Treatment and prognosis

-Treatment of SVCS will depend on the cause of the compression.
-Thrombolysis and anticoagulation may be indicated on thrombosis.
-In cases of compression, endovascular treatment with self-expandable bare stents is an effective SVCS therapy 6.
+Treatment of superior vena cava syndrome will depend on the cause of the compression.
+Thrombolysis and anticoagulation may be indicated for thrombosis.
+In cases of compression, endovascular treatment with self-expandable bare stents is an effective superior vena cava syndrome therapy 6.
 With carcinoma or infection, specific drugs or radiation may be used 7.